 Michele’s specialties include K9 Nose Work, puppy foundation skills, focus work, obedience, clicker training and tracking.

-Susie Garcia is a graduate of the SF SPCA Volunteer Internship Program, and the owner of Teeny Dogs.
-She is the proud owner of a maltipoo named Wendall, and specializes in small dog training and walking.
+Susie Garcia is a graduate of the SF SPCA Volunteer Internship Program, a DocTec Certified dog walker, Certified in Pet First Aid & CPR, and is the owner of Teeny Dogs.
+She is the proud owner of a maltipoo named Wendall, and specializes in small dog training and small dog leash reactivity.
 She enjoys working with the public, and is currently involved wtih the SF SPCA's Community Cares Program, providing dog training and education to underserved populations in San Francisco.
-She teaches Reactive Rover and Pup Prodigies at the SF SPCA, as well as running Puppy Playgroups.
+She teaches Reactive Rover, Reactive Rover 2, Advanced Reactive Rover and Pup Prodigies at the SF SPCA.

 Althea Karwowski, CPDT-KA, is a graduate of the SF SPCA Volunteer Intenship Program.
 She owns Sit Stay SF, providing private training and dog walking services.
 Althea is a DogTec certified dog walker and certified in pet first aid.
 As a volunteer trainer at the SF SPCA, Althea focuses on behavior modification with shy and fearful shelter dogs, mentors volunteers, and is a member of the Special Care Unit.
 Althea apprenticed with Brenda Cawley in Bravery and Just the Basics for Shy Dogs public classes.
 Althea teaches Just the Basics, New Dog 101 and Bravery Class for Shy Dogs at the SF SPCA.